-In Part 1 of Get Yourself a Sponsor, I detailed the vast differences between mentors and sponsors and in Part 2 offered details about how sponsorship actually works.
+Part 1 of Get Yourself a Sponsor detailed the vast differences between mentors and sponsors and Part 2 explained how sponsorship actually works.
 Now, in Part 3, it’s time to talk about the HOW.

 How do you identify the right person (or people) to sponsor you?